denzel-commits/nodejs-cli-tool/README.md

 The "shift" is mandatory option, option must be an integer value, it denotes a shift of letters for encryption or decryption.

 The "input" option is optional, file path.
 If specified text from file be used as source text for encryption or decryption.
+If not specified console input will be used as source text.

 The "output" option is optional, file path.
 If specified will be used as destination for encrypted or decrypted text.
+If not specified console will be used as destination for resulting text.

 ---